ibm-cloud-docs/assistant/intents.md

 ### Annotated mentions
 {: #annotated-mentions}

 As you define entiities, you can annotate mentions of the entity directly from your existing intent user examples.
 A relationship that you identify in this way between the intent and the entity is *not* used by the intent classification model.
-However, entity mentions that you label are added to that entity as synonyms.
-And intent classification does use synonym mentions in intent user examples to establish a weak reference between an intent and an entity.
+However, when you add the mention to the entity, it is also added to that entity as new value.
+And when you add the mention to an existing entity value, it is also added to that entity value as new synonym.
+Intent classification does use these types of dictionary references in intent user examples to establish a weak reference between an intent and an entity.

 See [Adding contextual entities](entities.html#create-annotation-based) for more information about contextual entities.